 Several universal remotes can control your Fire TV Stick.
 There is also more than one adapter that will turn your Fire remote into a universal one.
 Before choosing one over the other, it’s best to research all of your options.

-The SofaBaton F2 (on Amazon) is a great universal remote attachment made specifically to work with a Fire TV remote.
 How this attachment works is very simple.
 It turns your Fire remote into a universal controller that controls nearly everything.
 It’s an affordable option that still lets you get rid of the other controllers.
-The F2 clips onto the Fire Stick remote, extending its length, while also giving you 11 additional buttons.
+The F2 clips onto the existing Fire Stick remote, extending its length, while also giving you 11 additional buttons.